HumanSignal/label-studio/docs/source/guide/billing.md

 You must be the organization Owner to manage billing and usage for your Label Studio plan.

 ## About billing for Label Studio Teams

-Label Studio teams is priced based on how many seats for users you allocate.
+Label Studio teams are priced based on how many seats for users you allocate.
 You can purchase up to 50 seats for your Label Studio Teams subscription.
 You can see the number of seats compared with the number of active users on the **Billing & Usage** page for your organization in Label Studio.

 ## Manage billing information for Label Studio Teams

 Label Studio processes your billing information using Stripe.
-If you need to change your billing information, you can manage credit card details and updates in Stripe.
+You can manage credit card details and updates in Stripe if you need to change your billing information.

 1. In the Label Studio UI, click the hamburger icon to open the left sidebar menu.
 2. Click **Organization**.